Aagje-codes/de_or_het/README.md

 # de_or_het
-'De' or 'het?
+'De' or 'het'?
 This function takes in a Dutch noun and returns the noun with the correct article.

 De or het?
 One of the harderst things for Dutch language learners to get a grip on, is the article of a noun.